 Meta, formerly known as Facebook, is a very high-profile public company.
 It boasts more than 2.89 billion users worldwide on its social media platform.
 Meta made more than $29 billion in revenue in the second quarter of 2021, so there's no surprise that it's a popular investment.

-As of December 2019, shares of Facebook were trading around $200, up from about $120 at the start of 2017.
+Shares of Meta were trading around $341 as of November 2021, up from about $120 at the start of 2017.

 It's Not Cheap

-Facebook may be a social media company in the communications industry but is often lumped in with other new technology-driven organizations such as Google, Amazon, Apple, and Netflix (often known as “FAANG stocks”).
+Meta may be a social media company in the communications industry.
+Still, it's often lumped in with other new technology-driven organizations, such as Google, Amazon, Apple, Netflix, and Microsoft (often known as FAANG and FAAMG stocks).
 These companies tend to grow fast but can also have some wild price swings.
-This may be especially true of Facebook because, as a high-profile company, it has been in the news several times.
+This may be even more true of Meta because, as a high-profile company, it always seems to be in the news.

-If you do invest in Facebook, it may be best to avoid looking at the daily price changes and avoid worrying about whether you are making money in the short term.
+If you do invest in Meta, it may be best to avoid looking at the daily price changes and avoid worrying about whether you're making money in the short term.

 It Doesn't Pay a Dividend

-You May Own the Stock Already
+You May Own the Stock Now

 The Bottom Line

-The Balance does not provide tax, investment, or financial services and advice.
+NOTE: The Balance does not provide tax, investment, or financial services and advice.
 The information is being presented without consideration of the investment objectives, risk tolerance, or financial circumstances of any specific investor and might not be suitable for all investors.
 Past performance is not indicative of future results.
-Investing involves risk including the possible loss of principal.
+Investing involves risk, including the possible loss of principal.